pramadanif/raystylus/README.md

 ![RayStylus Logo](./public/raystylus-logo.png)

 ---

-**The Hook:**
+### The Story

-> "Everyone thinks Blockchain is just for Finance (DeFi).
-We disagree."
+💬 **The Hook:** Everyone thinks blockchain is just for DeFi. *We disagree.*

-**The Flex:**
-> "Introducing RayStylus: The first Ray Tracing Engine powered by Arbitrum Stylus."
+⚡ **The Flex:** Introducing RayStylus — the first Ray Tracing Engine powered by Arbitrum Stylus.

-**The Stylus Advantage:**
-> "This is impossible on Ethereum.
-But thanks to Stylus & Rust, we can compute vectors & pixels on-chain."
+🔬 **The Stylus Advantage:** This is impossible on Ethereum.
+But thanks to **Stylus & Rust**, we can compute complex vectors and render pixels on-chain.

-**The AI Magic:**
-> "And we made it accessible to everyone.
-No coding needed, just talk to our AI Agent."
+🤖 **The AI Magic:** And we made it accessible to everyone.
+No coding needed—just talk to our AI Agent.

 ---

 **The First Fully On-Chain Ray Tracer Built with Rust & Arbitrum Stylus**